What is Personal Services Income (PSI) in Australia? The Complete Guide

 • You have two or more unrelated clients

-• Work was gained through advertising or your own efforts (not via agencies)
+• Work was gained through advertising or your own efforts, not solely through agencies

 3. Employment Test

-This proves it’s not just your own labour being sold.
+This proves it is not just your own labour being sold.

 4. Business Premises Test

-• You maintain a business location that’s separate from your home and clients
+• You maintain a business location that is separate from your home and your clients' premises

 • The premises are used exclusively for your work

-• You pay for it and it’s available 365 days a year
+• You pay for the premises and they are available throughout the year

-• Income is treated as your personal income, even if it’s earned through a company or trust
+• Income is treated as your personal income, even if it is earned through a company or trust

-• Deductions are limited – only directly related expenses can be claimed
+• Deductions are limited to only directly related expenses

-• You must complete extra labels in your tax return
+• You must complete additional labels in your tax return

 • You must show the PSI portion and explain how it was earned